 Baby food plus a plastic spoon

 Usually, babies can start eating solid foods from age 4 months.
 However, I will not bring 1 jar of baby food if my baby will only eat 1 teaspoon of it.
 I think it can wait until we get to the destination or hotel.

-Since I only bring 1 carry-on, it means my things are also in the diaper bag.
-Know the 5 things I can’t travel without when traveling solo (without kids) here.
+Since I only bring 1 carry-on, it means my personal items are also in the diaper bag.
+Know also the 5 things I can’t travel without when traveling solo (without kids).